HolographiX

 Recovery: systematic RLNC (recovery_*.holo) + GF(256) solver, optional in v3 image/audio encode/decode; mesh can send recovery chunks.

-Coarse models: downsample/latent_lowfreq/ae_latent interface wired into v3 metadata, with optional training script for AE weights.
+Coarse models: downsample/latent_lowfreq/ae_latent interface wired into v3 metadata, with an optional training script for AE weights.

-Uncertainty: confidence maps/curves from decoder masks, new meta decode helpers, and honest healing to attenuate uncertain regions.
+Uncertainty: confidence maps/curves from decoder masks, new meta decode helpers, plus honest healing to attenuate uncertain regions.

-Chunk priority: score-aware manifest + prefer-gain decode and mesh sender ordering.
+Chunk priority: score-aware manifest + prefer-gain decode and mesh sender ordering support.

-Implementation status (plan checklist) - [x] Review codec/field/mesh flow and implement RLNC recovery chunk format + GF(256) helpers. - [x] Add coarse-model abstraction (downsample, latent_lowfreq, ae_latent) and store model name in v3 metadata. - [x] Implement uncertainty tracking + meta decode helpers; integrate priority selection and manifest generation. - [x] Add tests for recovery/uncertainty/prefer-gain/fixed-point healing; update README/examples/CLI. - [x] Run test suite and address issues.
+Implementation status (plan checklist) * [x] Review codec/field/mesh flow and implement RLNC recovery chunk format + GF(256) helpers. * [x] Add coarse-model abstraction (downsample, latent_lowfreq, ae_latent) and store model name in v3 metadata. * [x] Implement uncertainty tracking + meta decode helpers; integrate priority selection and manifest generation. * [x] Add tests for recovery/uncertainty/prefer-gain/healing; update README/examples/CLI. * [x] Run test suite and address issues.

 CLI guide (new features)